/>

 Felice Beato

-Photography flourished in Japan after the country opened its ports to international trade in 1859.
+In 1859, photography flourished in Japan after the country opened its ports to international trade.
 As gateways to areas still unknown to the West, port cities were inextricably linked to photography.
 The photographs collected there by Dutch consul Dirk de Graeff van Polsbroek (1833-1916) are among the oldest in Japan.
-The influential British-Italian photographer Felice Beato (1832-1909) created a carefully staged image of Japan from a European perspective, which met the expectations of a Western audience.
-The dissemination and repetition of his images created a visual blueprint of a supposedly exotic country.
+De Graeff did not take photographs himself, but was indispensable to the most influential foreign photographer of the time: Felice Beato (1832-1909).
+From a European perspective, the British-Italian Beato created a carefully staged image of Japan that met the expectations of a Western audience.
+Beato deliberately leaves signs of growing modernization out of the picture.
+The dissemination and repetition of his images creates a visual blueprint of a supposedly exotic country.
 That blueprint continues to influence photographers and artists to this day.

 Oudste foto